auth0/docs/articles/flows/concepts/implicit.md

 ## How it works

-For SPAs, you should use the Implicit Flow in which issued tokens are short-lived.
-Refresh Tokens are not available in this flow.
+For SPAs, you should use the Implicit Flow in which issued tokens are short-lived. <dfn data-key="refresh-token">Refresh Tokens</dfn> are not available in this flow.

 ![Implicit Flow Authentication Sequence](/media/articles/flows/concepts/auth-sequence-implicit.png)